 Molly Wickham: Where is the Gidimt’en Leader Now?

 Netflix’s documentary ‘Yintah’ chronicles the powerful story of Wet’suwet’en matriarchs who bravely stood against the corporate and capitalist takeover of their ancestral lands.
-The film spotlighted the experiences of Molly Wickham, also known as Sleydo’, as she recounted her return to her roots and her decision to rebuild her life with the Gidimt’en clan.
-Throughout the resistance against the gas pipelines being laid through Indigenous territory, Molly’s resilience and courage were evident, as was her unwavering determination to keep the fight alive.
-Her story, along with that of the matriarchs, symbolized the enduring strength of the Wet’suwet’en people in protecting their land and culture from outside forces.
+The film spotlights the experiences of Molly Wickham, also known as Sleydo’, as she recounted her return to her roots and her decision to rebuild her life with the Gidimt’en clan.
+Throughout the resistance against the gas pipelines being laid through Indigenous territory, Molly’s resilience and courage are evident, as is her unwavering determination to keep the fight alive.
+Her story, along with that of the matriarchs, symbolizes the enduring strength of the Wet’suwet’en people in protecting their land and culture from outside forces.

 Molly Wickham Moved Back to Wet’suwet’en to Reconnect With Her Heritage

-Molly Wickham Has Been a Formidable Face Against Pipeline Corporations
+Molly Wickham Has Been a Formidable Figure Against Pipeline Corporations

 In 2018, Molly Wickham (Sleydo’) became one of the key figures in establishing the Gidimt’en Checkpoint, a crucial effort to protect her tribe and neighboring Indigenous communities from the encroachment of gas corporations.
 These companies were attempting to lay down pipelines that would run through Wet’suwet’en territory, a proposal that was far from ideal.
 For the Wet’suwet’en people, the pipeline posed serious environmental risks, threatening the land, water sources, and wildlife that were vital to their traditional way of life.
 Moreover, the project violated their unceded land rights, as the Wet’suwet’en hereditary chiefs had not given their consent for the pipeline to cross their territory.